 Additional information for international degree-seeking students of English programmes:

-The most important for all international students of English degree programmes, you will have to reach the German language level A1 after the first semester.
+The most important for all international students of English degree programmes, you will have to reach the German language level A1 until the end of the first semester.

 The most important basic information about your study course can be found in the study and examination regulations with annex and also in the module handbook or study plan of your study course, which you can find on the respective course of course page.